moneyadviceservice/react_library/README.md

 - [Rollup](https://rollupjs.org/guide/en/) and [Babel](https://babeljs.io/) for bundling the library for publishing to [NPM](https://www.npmjs.com/);
 - [Travis CI](https://travis-ci.org/) for auto-deployment of the documentation to GitHub pages.

-## Installation
+## Installing on another project
-You can install the component library using either of the methods given below.
+You can install the component library on another react project using either of the methods given below.

 For npm users:
 ```shell